jfiume/Positive-App/README.md

 - Users can view their name and a random affirmation
   - Asnyc calls pull affirmations from the database.
 A users' name is held in the AsyncStorage.
-- Users and navigate to 3 pages
+- Users can navigate to 3 different pages
   - React Navigation allows for seamless navigation with cross-platform capabilities.
 This allows for navigation on both iOS and Android.
+  - Users can create a profile, update and delete their profile.
 - Users can view more detailed styling
   - All components are styled using Styled Components
+[//]: <> (
+  NOTE: still working on this feature
   - Users can shake their phone to produce a new affirmation
   - React Native Shake Event allows for commands to be executed upon phone shaking.
+  )

 ## Technology